 Electric car charging: planning your journey

 Most modern EVs’ sat-nav systems include charging stops when planning a route – but if you’re keen to check your route before you get in the car, ZapMap is also the best place to go.
 You’ll need to create an account first, but after that getting a suitable route is as easy as going to the route planner and entering your destination and starting point.

 The map will then show charging stations along the way, and you can drag a slider to show suitable charging plugs further afield if needed.

 If you’ve got a Tesla, you’ll be able to use a more bespoke tool.
-Earlier this year, Elon Musk’s EV company launched a journey planner which helps you map out any route with your EV.
+Elon Musk’s EV company launched a journey planner which helps you map out any route with your EV.
 Because the tool is specific to Tesla, it’s able to carefully calculate your route based on the range of your car – and it’ll also favour Tesla’s own speedier Supercharger network, too.
 You can try the tool out here.

 The best electric cars and EVs on sale today